dpflann/firefox-extension/README.md

 #### Pointing to development directory ####

-Instead of keeping reinstalling new versions of your extension, you can point to the directory where you keep your extension project directory (which of course is under version control).
+Instead of keeping to reinstall new versions of your extension, you can point to the directory where you keep your extension project directory (which of course is under version control).
 The profiles are stored under

 	## on OSX
 	$ cd ~/Library/Application Support/Firefox/Profiles